thomas-vogel444/documentation/concepts/storage/setting-up-ebs.md

 - Create the filesystem on the disk partition
     - `mkfs -t ext4 /dev/xvdc`: format the volume with the ext4 filesystem
 - Mount the partition's filesystem to the host's
-    - `mkdir newvolume`: creates a new volume directory to mount the volume to
+    - `mkdir /data`: creates a new volume directory to mount the volume to
-    - add `/dev/xvdc /newvolume ext4 defaults 0 0` to `etc/fstab`
+    - add `/dev/xvdc /data ext4 defaults 0 0` to `etc/fstab`
         -> By default every reboot of the EBS volume will unmount any volume outside of the root volume.
-    - `mount /dev/xvdc newvolume`: mounts the device onto the volume
+    - `mount /dev/xvdc /data`: mounts the device onto the volume
 - Final checks
     - `df -h`: check the amount of space on the new volume
     - `reboot`: reboots the server